 Finseth immediately wondered, “Am I in trouble, did I do something wrong?”

-Finseth and his adviser then drew up a plan to make that happen.
+Finseth and his advisor then drew up a plan to make that happen.
 The first thing he needed to do was get a graduate degree.
 His eyes quickly turned toward his alma mater for graduate school.

 He made a series of phone calls to Iowa State and learned that retired astronaut Clayton Anderson was joining Iowa State’s faculty in September 2013.
 And to top things off, Richard Wlezien – chair of the Department of Aerospace Engineering – wanted Finseth to mentor under Anderson.